 As a first-time river cruiser, I had no idea what to expect onboard this type of ship and how it might differ from being on an ocean liner.
-What I found is that by utilizing thoughtful design techniques Viking is able to make great use of all of the spaces throughout their Longships.
+I found that by utilizing thoughtful design techniques, Viking makes great use of all of the spaces throughout their Longships.

 Viking River Cruise Longships Layout

 Each Viking River Cruise Longship is made up of four decks.
-There is space for relaxing, eating, socializing and sleeping.
+There is space for relaxing, eating, socializing, and sleeping.
 With enough areas for everyone to enjoy, the luxurious ship never feels crowded.
-Due to unusually low water levels in Europe, that required a ship transfer mid-cruise, I had the opportunity to sail on both the Viking Atla and the Viking Jarl.
+Due to unusually low water levels in Europe, which required a ship transfer mid-cruise, I could sail on both the Danube River. and the Viking Jarl.
 From experience, I can tell you that these two vessels are exactly alike.

 The Sun Deck